-The Family Educational Rights and Privacy Act (FERPA) affords parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's educational records.
+The Family Educational Rights and Privacy Act (FERPA) afford parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's educational records.
 They are:

 a.
-The right to inspect and review the student's educational records within 45 days of the day the school receives a request for access.
+The right to inspect and review the student's educational records within forty-five (45) days of the day the school receives a request for access.

 Parents/Guardians or eligible students should submit to the school (or appropriate school official) a written request that identifies the record(s) they wish to inspect.
-The Director of Student Services will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
+The Academic Support Director will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

 b.
-The right to request the amendment of the student's educational records that the parent/guardian or eligible student believes are inaccurate or misleading c.
-The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+The right to request the amendment of the student's educational records that the parent/guardian or eligible student believes is inaccurate or misleading.

-Requests should be made in writing to the Director of Student Services and should clearly identify the part of the record they want changed, and specify why they feel it is inaccurate or misleading.
+Requests should be made in writing to the Academic Support Director and should clearly identify the part of the record they want changed, and specify why they feel it is inaccurate or misleading.